Why choose Cyprus for international business?

-Interest in the establishment and operation of companies in Cyprus is increasing, as more and more entrepreneurs and individuals are becoming aware of the benefits they can derive from doing business in Cyprus.
-Cyprus combines a credible business center within the European Union, suitable for international activities, with low taxation, with an advanced banking system, with high quality professional support services at a reasonable cost, with a stable and advanced legal system, with strong tax incentives and with a wide network of Double Tax Avoidance Treaties with very favorable provisions between Cyprus and more than 55 states including all the countries of Central and Eastern Europe.
-All this leads to preferring Cyprus from other international business centers.
+Interest in the establishment and operation of companies in Cyprus has been increasing in recent years.
+More and more entrepreneurs are becoming aware of the benefits they can derive from doing business in Cyprus, an EU country where English is an official language.
+Cyprus combines a credible business center suitable for international activities, a stable and advanced legal system and low taxation.
+It has an advanced banking system and high quality professional and business support services at a very reasonable cost.
+Cyprus also offers strong tax incentives for business relocation.
+A wide network of Double Tax Avoidance Treaties with very favorable provisions are in place between Cyprus and more than 55 countries, including all countries of Central and Eastern Europe.
+All the above lead to preferring Cyprus from other international business centers.

-We guide and advise clients at all stages of the process of setting up a new company or relocating their existing business in Cyprus, or form a complex corporate structure that may include Cypriot companies and companies from other countries.
+We guide and advise clients at all stages of the process of setting up a new company or relocating their existing business in Cyprus, or forming a corporate structure that may include and/or combine Cypriot companies and companies from other countries.
 We can also provide, after formation, the necessary services for the stable and uninterrupted operation of the new company.

-The tax benefits of a company based in Cyprus are directly related to where it is “tax resident”.
-In turn, this depends on the place of effective management and control of the company, which must be in Cyprus in order to have all the tax advantages of Cypriot companies.
+The tax benefits of a Cyprus company are directly related to where it is “tax resident”.
+In turn, this depends on the place of effective management and control of the company, which must be in Cyprus in order to have all the tax advantages that Cypriot resident companies enjoy.
 This practically means, among other things, that the majority of directors must reside permanently in Cyprus and that Board meetings should also be held in Cyprus.

 Cyprus Tax Avoidance Treaties with other countries